RavenProject/Ravencoin/roadmap/README.md

 ### Phase 6 - Voting (Available now using non-expiring UTXO based tokens)

 Voting will be accomplished by creating and distributing parallel tokens to token holders.
-These tokens can be sent to RVN addresses to record a vote.
+These tokens can be sent to YAI addresses to record a vote.

 [More on voting...](./voting/README.md)

 ### Phase 7 - Compatibility Mode

-Allows newly created assets to appear exactly like RVN, LTC, or Bitcoin for easy integration into exchanges, wallets, explorers, etc.
+Allows newly created assets to appear exactly like YAI, LTC, or Bitcoin for easy integration into exchanges, wallets, explorers, etc.
 Speeds adoption into the larger crypto ecosystem.

 [More on compatibility mode...](./compatibility-mode/README.md)